nerves-project/nerves/docs/Updating Projects.md

 This will produce a file in the current working directory with a name of the format `<app_name>-<host_tuple | portable>-<version>-<checksum><extension>`

 For example,
 `custom_system_rpi0-portable-0.11.0-17C58821DE265AC241F28A0A722DB25C447A7B5FFF5648E4D0B99EF72EB3341F.tar.gz`

 ## Artifact sites

-You can then upload this to Github releases and instruct the artifact resolver to fetch this artifact following `deps.get`.
+Once you've created the artifact (or had CI create it for you), it needs to be uploaded to You can then upload this to Github releases and instruct the artifact resolver to fetch this artifact following `deps.get`.
 Update the Nerves package config by editing the `:nerves_package` options of `Mix.project/0` for your custom system or toolchain to set the sites for which the artifact is available on.

 This can be passed as
 `{:github_releases, "<orginization>/<repository>"}`
 or specified as url / path prefixes
 `{:prefix, "/path/to/artifact_dir"}`